 Running in the snow: How to stay safe

 Running in the snow is not for the faint-hearted.
-However, it’s essential you know how to stay safe, preventing a slip and slide down your local estate.
+But, it’s essential you know how to stay safe, preventing a slip and slide down your local estate.

 Over the last week or so, many of us were lucky enough to experience snow in the UK.
 While it may be the perfect backdrop for your latest Instagram pic, training in the snow is a whole other story entirely.